Latand/MedSyncWebApp/mkdocs/docs/index.md

 1. **Configuration**: Clone the repo and adjust the necessary environment variables and settings to match your deployment.
 [Read more](configuration.md).

 2. **Initializing Dependencies:** Ensure all required software and libraries are set up.
 [Read more](dependencies-initialization.md).
+3. **Development vs Production**: Depending on your deployment, you'll need to adjust the project configuration.
+[Development Mode Guide](development-environment.md), [Production Mode Guide](production-environment.md).

-3. **Launching the Project**: With dependencies set and configurations adjusted, proceed to deploy the project using Docker Compose.
+4. **Launching the Project**: With dependencies set and configurations adjusted, proceed to deploy the project using Docker Compose.
     Further steps involve setting up database tables and populating them.
 [Read more](running.md).

 ---